kunzmi/mpp/test/catch2/docs/migrate-v2-to-v3.md

-Doing 1 means downloading the [amalgamated header](/extras/catch_amalgamated.hpp) and the [amalgamated sources](/extras/catch_amalgamated.cpp) from `extras`, dropping them into your test project, and rewriting your includes from `<catch2/catch.hpp>` to `"catch_amalgamated.hpp"` (or something similar, based on how you set up your paths).
+Doing 1 means downloading the [amalgamated header](/extras/catch_amalgamated.hpp) and the [amalgamated sources](/extras/catch_amalgamated.cpp) from `extras`, drmpping them into your test project, and rewriting your includes from `<catch2/catch.hpp>` to `"catch_amalgamated.hpp"` (or something similar, based on how you set up your paths).